raspberrypilearning/creating-resources/markdown-guide.md

 ## What is Markdown?

-Markdown is a plain text formatting syntax.
+Markdown is a plain-text formatting syntax.
 It's very simple, and it maintains its readability while offering a range of formatting options.

-See the Markdown cheat sheet on GitHub for reference.
+See the [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) on GitHub for reference.

-An example markdown file might look like this:
+An example Markdown file might look like this:

 ```
 # Title